HackYourFuture/Node.js/week1/README.md

-# Node.js Week 1 (Readings)
+# Reading Material Node.js Week 1

 ## Agenda

+These are the topics for week 1:

 1. What is backend?
 2. What is Node.js?
+   - Node Package Manager (NPM)
+   - Express.js
 3. The client-server model
 4. Writing a server in Node.js
 5. (Optional) How does the internet work?

 ## 1. What is backend?

 In software development, we separate the user experience and utility (the `frontend`) from the code that actually makes it work (the `backend`).
-The real world contains many examples of this division: take for example an [ATM](../images/atm.jpg).
+The real world contains many examples of this division: take for example an [ATM](../assets/atm.jpg).
 What you can interact with it (press a button or insert a card), you are dealing with the `user interface`; which is the end result of frontend code.
 However, everything that's needed to make it work like that is found within the device: this is the hardware and software needed to make it work the way it does.

 In web development the term backend can be boiled down to 3 components: